feihuroger/pymysqlrpc/README.md

 Use the mysql command client connection:

-	$mysql -utestuser -ptestpass -P3308

-Or for Mac OS X Users:

 	$mysql --port 3308 -h 127.0.0.1 -utestuser -ptestpass After the connection is successful, rpc can be invoked just like invoke mysql stored procedures defined in the method: